 Update: The giveaway has ended.

 Yes, I’ve teamed with a SUPER SOUP crew (Taylor from Food Faith Fitness, Gerry from Foodness Gracious, Krista from Joyful Healthy Eats, and Vitamix) for this Chicken PHO recipe and giveaway.
-We have all made a Vitamix blender soup recipe that will ROCK you socks off.
+We have all made a Vitamix blender soup recipe that will ROCK your socks off.
 Together, we are giving away the new Pro Series 750 Blender so you can celebrate soup season too.
-Corny, yes, but oh so true!

 Be sure to check out Taylor’s Vegan Coconut Curry Sweet Potato soup, Gerry’s Roasted Eggplant Soup with Feta and Portobello Mushrooms, and Krista’s Corn Chowder with Shrimp and Corn Relish Go enter on 4 blogs to up your chances.
 Heck, that’s what I would do!